peteclark3/distributed-task-scheduler/README.md

   - The easiest way to do this is to install [Docker Desktop](https://docs.docker.com/compose/install/#scenario-one-install-docker-desktop).

 ## Installation
-- Clone this repo.
+- Clone this repo, e.g. `git clone https://github.com/peteclark3/distributed-task-scheduler.git`

 ## Running
-- In the root directory, run `docker-compose up --build -d`
+- In the root directory (cd `distributed-task-scheduler` if you haven't already), run `docker-compose up --build -d`
-- Visit http://localhost:3001 to access the frontend.
-Hopefully, registering tasks is self-explanatory.
+- Wait a bit, then visit http://localhost:3001 to access the frontend.
+The frontend takes a bit to start (see the frontend Dockerfile for more info)  Hopefully, registering tasks is self-explanatory.
 If not, please see the [design document](docs/design.md) for more information.

 ## Stopping
 - In the root directory, run `docker-compose down`